 Bertie's Buccaneers

 Bertie has Ullrich congenital muscular dystrophy.
 This is a condition that means his muscles don’t work properly.
-Along with visible signs like having to use a wheelchair, he has less obvious challenges to deal with like breathing properly and having really bad fatigue.
+Along with visible signs like having to use a wheelchair, he has less obvious challenges to deal with like breathing properly and having bad fatigue.
 This makes life really tough for a teenager.

 Since Bertie’s diagnosis a decade ago, there have been major breakthroughs in genetic medicine, but we’re not there yet.
 It would be life-changing for Bertie if medical research could find a safe way to get new genetic therapies to his muscle cells.
 We need to keep the research going to make a difference for Bertie and all the other children with muscle weakness conditions.